AriFordsham/GHCWiki/base-split.md

+This is not about the more recent effort of splitting up `base`, see [SplitBase](split-base) for that

 This page is about what needs to be dealt with in GHC (and the `base` package) in order for it to support altarnate `base` packages (for example, a prototype of Haskell 2's library).

 ## Wired-in types and classes